 On to the Conversion area.

-The Conversion Assistant helps you setup the content and workflow necessary to sell an ebook or an entire library of ebooks or other downloadable files.
+This is a section that helps you setup the content and workflow necessary to sell an ebook or an entire library of ebooks or other downloadable files.
 This is not only novel, it’s awesome.
 More on why it’s awesome in a bit.

-The Products area.
 Create products to sell on your site, like ebooks, online courses, or even free products to use as lead magnets.

-Coupons.
 This is where you can create discounted promo codes for your products, and also where you go to create unique links for affiliates to use to promote your products and get credited for sales.

 The Orders section shows you a list of all the orders, or sales, that have happened through your site.